 I decided to take my Chase Bank ATM card with me just as a back up, which became very handy when I lost my Capital One card in Thailand.
 Capital One was super quick to Fedex me a new card within a week!

-As for credit cards, I stay away from using my AAdvantage Citicard other than flight bookings to earn American Airline miles.
-In South East Asia cash is still the primary way of payment.
-If you are lucky to find a credit card machine in a store or restaurant, it usually comes with 5-10% additional fee.
+As for credit cards, I stay away from using them other than flight bookings (to earn bonus miles).
+In South East Asia, cash is still the primary form of payment.
+If you are lucky to find a credit card machine in a store or restaurant, it usually comes with a 5-10% additional fee.